-Angie started her restaurant career in the front of the house, and ended up in New York City, with the job of captaining at Park Avenue Autumn/Winter/Spring/Summer.
+Angie started her restaurant career in the front of the house, and ended up in New York City, with the job of captaining at Park Avenue Seasons.
 Her strong interest in food and cooking drew her to the kitchen, and she worked her way from line cook to sous chef and, of course, met and fell in love with Scott.
-In 2011, Chef Koketsu named Tacinelli chef de cuisine of Quality Meats, a modern steakhouse that has been named one of America’s best new steakhouses by Details Magazine.
-It was at Quality Meats that Tacinelli developed and honed his leadership skills, running the day-to-day operations throughout the restaurant’s back of the house.
+In 2011, Tacinelli became chef de cuisine of Quality Meats, a modern steakhouse that has been named one of America’s best new steakhouses by Details Magazine, then later became executive chef at Quality Italian in 2012.

 Angie proceeded to work at Torrisi Italian Specialties, where she fine-tuned her Italian culinary craft, before helping develop the opening menu at Quality Italian with Scott.
 The duo then developed and operated a 19-seat speakeasy restaurant project in the East Village together called dinnertable, where they gained acclaim for their creative menu and unique lasagna.
 They always dreamed of opening a small, special, neighborhood place where they could showcase their comforting takes on modern Italian-American cuisine.
 In 2017, that vision came to fruition in Don Angie.

 Don Angie has garnered a tremendous amount of critical acclaim, receiving a glowing, 2-star critic’s pick review from the New York Times in 2018 and being named one of Esquire’s Best New Restaurants in America in 2018.
 Scott and Angie earned nominations from the James Beard Foundation in 2019, 2020 and 2022.
 In May 2021, Don Angie was awarded a Michelin star.
 Scott and Angie are co-authors of Italian American, their critically acclaimed cookbook, published by Clarkson Potter.